zlahham/zlahham.github.io/about.md

 ---

 ![profile picture](https://avatars1.githubusercontent.com/u/10406173?v=3&s=300)
-During the day, I am a software engineer and consultant at [ThoughtWorks](https://www.thoughtworks.com/), and in the evenings a volunteer teacher at [Code First: Girls](https://www.codefirstgirls.org.uk/) or [CodeBar](https://codebar.io/).
+During the day, I am a software engineer and consultant at [ThoughtWorks](https://www.thoughtworks.com/), and in the evenings, a volunteer teacher at [Code First: Girls](https://www.codefirstgirls.org.uk/) or [CodeBar](https://codebar.io/).

 Earning a BSc in Engineering & Business at Warwick University allowed me to acquire and hone a wide range of skills and garnered in me a renewed appreciation for the way software and technology drive development across the wider industrial and sectoral landscape.